MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-expense.md

   ![Expense categories integration](./media/DW6ExpenseCategories.png)

 Expense categories in Finance and Operations apps are company-, or legal entity-specific.
 There are separate, corresponding legal entity-specific records in Dataverse.
-When a project manager creates a new expense in Dataverse for a project created in Finance and Operations apps, only those expense categories that are in the **Owning company** field can be selected.

-When the Project manager records expense estimates in Dataverse **Project Details** form **Expense Estimates** tab, system allows to pick only expense categories matching this project owning company or without a reference to a company record.
+When a project manager estimates expenses, they cant' select expense categories that were created for a project that is owned by a different company that the one that owns the project they are working on.

 ## Expense reports